Tubbergen

-Tubbergen ([tʏˈbɛrɣə(n)]; Tweants: Tubbige) is a municipality and a town in the eastern Netherlands.
+Tubbergen ([tʏˈbɛrɣə(n)]; Tweants: Tubbige) is a municipality and town in the province of Overijssel in the eastern Netherlands.

 Geography

 The following population centres can be found in Tubbergen:

 Politics

-As of the 2018 municipal election, the 19-seat municipal council of Tubbergen is composed as follows.
+At the 2022 municipal elections, the 19-seat municipal council of Tubbergen was composed as follows.

 Society

 The municipality has a high birth rate and the lowest divorce rate in the Netherlands.
-Politically, Tubbergen has the largest share of Christian Democratic Appeal voters at 66.59%.
+Politically, Tubbergen has one of the largest shares of Christian Democratic Appeal voters at 61.29% in 2018, although this dropped to 29.33% in 2022.

-According to the 2009 survey by the Algemeen Dagblad, Tubbergen has the lowest crime rate of all municipalities in the Netherlands.
-According to the mayor, this is primarily because there exists a strong sense of community in Tubbergen.
+According to a 2009 survey by the Algemeen Dagblad, Tubbergen has the lowest crime rate of all municipalities in the Netherlands.
+According to the mayor, this is primarily because of a strong sense of community.